Drug updated on 12/11/2024

 - Gastrointestinal AEs, including abdominal pain, nausea, and abdominal distension, were commonly reported, particularly early in treatment.
 Catheter-related bloodstream infection was the most frequent AE associated with GLP-2 analogs, with teduglutide patients experiencing increased risks of abdominal distension and gastrointestinal stoma complications compared to placebo.

-- Both adult and pediatric populations with Short Bowel Syndrome (SBS) experienced reductions in parenteral nutrition (PN) needs with teduglutide treatment, achieving enteral autonomy (EA) in 36 pediatric cases and PN independence in up to 21% of adults at ≥2 years; patients with Crohn's disease showed a non-significant trend toward higher response and weaning rates, while the presence of colon in continuity reduced response rate but increased weaning rate in adults.
+- Both adult and pediatric populations with SBS experienced reductions in PN needs with teduglutide treatment, achieving enteral autonomy (EA) in 36 pediatric cases and PN independence in up to 21% of adults at ≥2 years; patients with Crohn's disease showed a non-significant trend toward higher response and weaning rates, while the presence of colon in continuity reduced response rate but increased weaning rate in adults.

 Product Monograph / Prescribing Information